ont-app/igraph/README.md

 <a name="subjects_method"></a>
 #### `subjects`

-The `subjects` method must return a lazy sequence of complete set of subjects in the graph (modulo tractability):
+The `subjects` method must return a lazy sequence of the complete set of subjects in the graph (modulo tractability):

 ```
 > (igraph/subjects eg)